 The following strategies may reduce your risk of piriformis syndrome:

-Nowadays technology is so advanced that you can easily find a doctor by searching for a pain clinic near me.
+Nowadays technology is so advanced that you can easily find a doctor by searching for a pain clinic in Dallas.

-If you experience any of the following symptoms while suffering from piriformis syndrome, contact your healthcare provider:
+If you experience any of the following symptoms while suffering from piriformis syndrome, contact your best pain doctor in Dallas:

 Typically, piriformis syndrome causes pain in your buttocks and in the back of your leg.
 Several recent studies have suggested that piriformis syndrome is actually a real thing.